prcaetano/gallightcone/README.md

 # gallightcone

-This is a simple code to generate a lightcone from a N-body simulation box.
+This is a simple code to generate a lightcone from Shadab's HOD output.

 To run this code use: